TheJolman/resume/resume.md

 ---

 ## Experience
-### Mathnasium, Rancho Palos Verdes, Torrance & Fullerton, CA
+### Mathnasium, Rancho Palos Verdes, CA & Fullerton, CA
 **Instructor** (Mar 2024 - Present)

 - Work with K-12 students to help them achieve their math goals.
-- Help students with topics they're learning in class and with learning new concepts.
+- Help students practice skills they learn in class and learn new concepts.
-- Transferred to Fullerton in Aug 2024.
+- Transferred to Fullerton location in Aug 2024 and back to RPV in Jun 2025.

 ### South Bay Tennis Center, Torrance, California
 **Coach** (Aug 2021 - Aug 2024)